Vanz92x/Python-Fundamental-for-Data-Analyst-2/README.md

 Welcome to "Python Fundamentals for Data Analyst Part 2"!🐍

 Here, you will find a variety of materials and code examples designed to deepen your understanding of the Python fundamentals that are essential to becoming a competent data analyst.
-Various topics have been prepared from learning about using functions, utilizing the NumPy library, and processing data using Pandas.
+Various topics have been prepared from learning about using functions, utilizing the NumPy library, and processing data using Pandas, Random, Datetime, and Txt Files (Open, Read, Close).

 We hope that the materials we present can help you develop your data analysis skills using Python.